-In recent years, rising college costs have far outpaced inflation, producing staggering tuition bills for families across America.
+In recent years, rising college costs have far outpaced inflation, producing staggering tuition bills for families across America, with most bills funded by student loans.
 Since 2008, the price of postsecondary education has increased more than 25%, with no end to this trend in sight.

 And costs aren’t just rising at private institutions: Tuition hikes are most significant at public universities, where fees have more than tripled since 2000.
 For parents seeking affordable options, even state schools demand hefty sums.